Taketsuru/TakeCore/README.md

 # TakeCore
-Core plugins for Takenomics and KulaRail.
+Core plugin for Takenomics and KulaRail.